-- Golfers are required to leave the flagstick in the hole at all times and not to touch it.
-It is a matter for the committee to decide whether it establishes this policy by way of a code of conduct or local rule, and whether it provides a penalty under the code of conduct or for a breach of the local rule - As a temporary provision, flagsticks can be used for the purpose of player safety which do not meet the specifications in part 8 of the equipment rules - Allow players to centre the flagstick in a safe manner which does not involve using the hand, even when wearing a glove or using a towel (for example, by using a club).
+• Golfers are required to leave the flagstick in the hole at all times and not to touch it.
+It is a matter for the committee to decide whether it establishes this policy by way of a code of conduct or local rule, and

+- As a temporary provision, flagsticks can be used for the purpose of player safety which do not meet the specifications in part 8 of the equipment rules - Allow players to centre the flagstick in a safe manner which does not involve using the hand, even when wearing a glove or using a towel (for example, by using a club).
 The centring of the flagstick may be allowed while another player putts (this may be desirable in windy conditions when the flagstick is required to be left in the hole and is leaning towards the player making the stroke)